vanshikaaraisinghani/FundRaisingforMiddayMeals/README.md

 VolunteerForFood is a front-end informational website focused on food-support volunteering.
 It presents The Akshaya Patra Foundation's work, meal programme, recognitions, volunteering options, contact details, and a downloadable volunteering request form.

-The project is intentionally lightweight: it uses static HTML and CSS, with Bootstrap components supplied through a CDN.
+The project uses static HTML and CSS, with Bootstrap components supplied through a CDN.
 It does not include a database, login system, server-side processing, or an online form-submission backend.

 ## Preview